tbewley/RR/README.md

 The codes in this repository are associated with two forthcoming texts,<BR>
 <a href="http://robotics.ucsd.edu/RR.pdf">Renaissance Robotics</a> (also abbreviated RR) and
 <a href="http://robotics.ucsd.edu/RR.pdf">Numerical Renaissance</a> (NR),<BR>
 by Thomas Bewley.
-The RR text is intended to be accessible by advanced undergraduates, the the first several chapters of it are likely accessible by advanced high school students; the NR text, which builds directly on the RR text, is designed primarily for students in graduate school or beyond.
+The RR text is intended to be accessible by advanced undergraduates, but the first several chapters of it are likely also accessible by advanced high school students; the NR text, which builds directly on the RR text, is designed primarily for students in graduate school or beyond.
 Drafts of these texts are maintained at the above two links.<BR>

 The various pedagogical codes in the Renaissance Repository (all prefixed by RR_, and mostly written in Matlab/Octave, though there are also a few codes in Fortran and C) are organized in this repo by the individual chapters of these two texts.